Our TRANSPORT AND HOME

-The chassis, the suspension and the bottom of the car are reinforced in order to make it more durable to withstand difficult road conditions.
-The car can host two people and is equipped with a roof which can be lifted for sleeping, cooking facilities, a fridge, solar panels, a water tank and an outdoor shower.
+The chassis, the suspension and the bottom of the car are reinforced in order to make it more durable and to withstand difficult road conditions.
+The shoke absorbers are cooled with a system based on nitrogen in order to prevent heatin gup during long sections on ripio or rough roads.

 Experts advised me to use BF Goodrich All-Terrain T/A tires which are considered particularly strong due to a tougher sidewall rubber compound.
 And in fact: Having driven 51,000 km only one time I experienced a flat tire which was easy to fix with the tyre repair set.